EJSAHN/sorghum-seed-spectral-gwas/README.txt

 # Sorghum Seed Spectral Manifold

 This repository contains the analysis workflow used for downstream spectral, morphology, GWAS, and inter-seed heterogeneity analyses in Senegalese sorghum seeds.
-It is organized to rerun manuscript-level analyses from curated phenotype/genotype inputs and GWAS summary files, without machine-specific hard-coded paths.

 ## Repository layout